SakCo/IBM-Employee-Attrition-Analysis/README.md

 # Acknowledgments

 Dataset provided by Kaggle.
-Built with open-source libraries: Pandas, Scikit-learn, Matplotlib, and Seaborn.
+Built with open-source libraries: Pandas, Scikit-learn, Matplotlib, and Seaborn